LucaDiFiori/CPP---Module---01/README.md

 ```

 ### 2. Initialization
-A reference must be initialized when it is created, and it cannot be changed to refer to another variable after initialization.
+A reference must be **initialized when it is created** (on the same line), and it cannot be changed to refer to another variable after initialization.

 ### 3. Behavior
 A reference acts like the variable it refers to.
 Any operation performed on the reference will directly affect the original variable.